adancarrasco/chat-app/README.md

 2. Once you have `yarn` and `node` (prerequisite for yarn)
 3. Run the following command in your terminal: `yarn install; cd ios; pod install; cd ..; yarn start;`
 4. Now you can run the application:
+   (This will take a while the first time)

-- For iOS: `react-native run-ios`
+- For iOS: `npx react-native run-ios`
-- For Android: `react-native run-android`
+- For Android: `npx react-native run-android`

 ### Data Structure of the stories